Skip to main content

 Completed painted frame décor with flowers between two plastic panels

 Your framed pressed flower design is complete.
 Wasn't that simple to create?
-When placed in a window the Mod Podge gives the panels a nice shine.
-I love how simple this was to put this together.
+When placed in a window, the Mod Podge gives the panels a nice shine.
+I love how simple this was to put together.
 I hope you enjoyed this craft just as much as I did.

 Frame décor on display